 Which Comes First, Registration or Insurance?

 To have insurance, you must own a motorcycle.
 And to own the motorcycle, it must be registered.
-The registration process is associated with the purchase of the bike as the title is transferred to you.
-You have a limited amount of time to purchase insurance for your motorcycle once it is in your possession.
-This means that you can drive it for a short time, but you must get insurance to keep driving your motorcycle legally in most states.
+The registration process is associated with the bike purchase as the title is transferred to you.
+You have a limited time to purchase insurance for your motorcycle once it is in your possession.
+In most states, you can drive it for a short time, but you must get insurance to keep driving your motorcycle legally.

 Important Factors for Buying Cheaper Motorcycle Insurance